Bendat/autometa/libraries/overloaded/README.md

 ### Function & Method Overloads

-Function and method overloads are an elegent way to expose multiple definition signatures for a function which help intellisense and display more clear intent about the purpose of your function for a given input.
+Function and method overloads are an elegant way to expose multiple definition signatures for a function which help intellisense and display more clear intent about the purpose of your function for a given input.